Why should I submit to Mirror Mountain?

 – Mirror Mountain reserves the right not to select any material they deem inappropriate for any reason.

-– Mirror Mountain reserves the right to remove a film from the festival lineup even after it has been officially selected and announced.
+– Mirror Mountain reserves the right to remove any film from the festival lineup at any time.

 Submissions are only accepted through the following platforms: